mtmorgan/rjsoncons/README.md

 The [jsoncons][] C++ header-only library constructs representations from a JSON character vector, and provides extensions for flexible queries and other operations on JSON objects.
-This package has simple 'R' wrappers to support [JSONpath][], [JMESpath][], and [JSONpointer][] queries into JSON strings or 'R' objects.
-The 'jsoncons' library is also easily linked to other packages for direct access to 'C++' functionality.
+This package provides 'R' functions to query (filter or transform) and pivot (convert from array-of-objects to object-of-arrays, for easy import into 'R') 'JSON' or 'NDJSON' strings or files using [JSONpath][], [JMESpath][], and [JSONpointer][] expressions.
+The package also makes it easy to use C++ 'jsoncons' in other *R* packages for direct access to 'C++' functionality.

 [JSONpath]: https://goessner.net/articles/JsonPath/
 [JMESpath]: https://jmespath.org/